upmaru/memovee-tama/movie-db/setting-extraction.md

-Make a best estimate based on the description below on the type of setting the movie is likely to take place, whether it takes place in
+Make a best estimate based on the description below on the type of setting the movie is likely to take place, whether it takes place in.
  - space
  - school
  - university